 Along with the Cleveland Foundation and the City of Cleveland, the anchors also invested in a new rapid transit system, converted abandoned warehouses into business incubators, and created a workforce development centre to train underemployed locals for health-care jobs.
-Mary-Beth Levine, vice-president of resource management at University Hospitals, says the strategy makes both moral and business sense.
+Mary-Beth Levine, vice-president of resource management at Univerof resource management at University Hospitals, says the strategy makes both moral and business sense.

-"This matters to the people that we hire, particularly the new generaeZ Exchange convenience store sits in a bare plaza on the edges of the low-income Hough neighbourhood.
+"This matters to the people that we hire, particularly the new generation."

+eZ Exchange convenience store sits in a bare plaza on the edges of the low-income Hough neighbourhood.
 Inside, customers shake their heads when asked if the nearby hospitals benefit locals.